dtomsig/QC-Cheat/README.md

 The current weapon is determined by a pointer chain in offsets.cpp that is current as of 08/15/2013.
 This pointer chain may not work at a later point in time.
 I am currently upgrading the aimbot to use the view matrix instead of mouse_event to lock on target.
 My plan is to replace it with the rotate_view_screen_offset when I get time.

+UPDATE: 08/31/2013

+I have replaced move_mouse with rotate_view_screen_offset.
+I figured out the view matrix for quake champions.
+I have added a pointer chain in offsets.hpp to get to the view matrix.
 <br />
 <br />
 Currently, only the LG/MG works well with the aimbot.
 The move_mouse function in